 As a world-class tourism product, this landmark development will attract international visitors and invariably, contribute to foreign direct investment.

 This project is expected to unearth transformation opportunities and create thousands of jobs for the local community as a catalyst for accelerated tourism-related development on the KwaZulu-Natal north coast.

 The fact that an international renowned Resort Operator is part of the equation is a full testament to the projected success of the international beach resort.

 Global tourism experts have welcomed the decision from Tourism KZN officials and said the missing piece in the region’s tourism jigsaw was the internationally-run beach resort.
 Leading hotelier Mike Jackson, who is on the TKZN board, and who attended the breakfast briefing, welcomed the news about the resort.

 Although it would be competition-he runs the Zimbali resort hotels near Ballito-the new planned resort further north would make the destination more attractive.

 “There will be spin-offs for everyone,” he said.

-Chris Du Toit, commercial head of Tongaat Hulett Developments said later: “The transaction with the operator is coming to a conclusion.
+Chris Du Toit, commercial head of Tongaat Hulett Property said later: “The transaction with the operator is coming to a conclusion.
 Further details would be announced by the end of the year.
 This is going to be a true beachfront resort.”